-The applicant describes how it believes the proposed project would promote safety and quality in Section B.4(a), pages 9-10 and Section O, page 54.
+The applicant describes how it believes the proposed project would promote safety and quality in Section B.4(a) on pages 9-10.
 The information provided by the applicant is reasonable and adequately supports the determination that the applicant's proposal will promote safety and quality.